1983 Louis Vuitton Cup: Azzurra (ITA)

 Managed by Luca Cordero di Montezemolo and funded by Aga Khan IV and Gianni Agnelli, Azzurra was formed in 1982.
 Ambrosini was involved with the construction of the yacht Azzurra (I-4), and they proved to be a competitive new challenge.
 Skippered by Cino Ricci and with Mauro Pelaschier on the helm, the original Azzurra team won 24 of 49 races and developed a large and loyal following in Italy.

 France 3 (FRA)

 France 3, skippered by Bruno Troublé, returned for its second challenge for the America's Cup.
 The syndicate was financed by Yves Roussert-Rouard who had purchased the boat from Marcel Bich who had financed the first four French challenges.
 The syndicate was hampered by money problems and an inexperienced crew.

 Canada (CAN)

 Canada returned to the Cup as a challenger for the first time in over a hundred years.
 Their boat Canada would be completely revamped and compete again three years later at the 1987 Cup as Canada II.

 Advance (AUS)

 A Sydney challenger owned and run by Australian sailing legend, Syd Fischer.
-A very radical but ultimately slow design by Alan Payne, the designer of Gretel I and II.
+A slow design by Alan Payne, the designer of Gretel I and II.
 Skippered by 18-foot skiff champion, Iain Murray.